-Travelers fill their gas tanks in Des Moines ahead of the holiday weekend.
+Travelers fill their gas tanks in Des Moines Nov.
+23, 2021.
 (Photo by Jim Obradovich for Iowa Capital Dispatch)

 As gasoline prices spiral ahead of the big holiday travel season, President Joe Biden on Tuesday authorized the release of a record 50 million barrels of oil from the Strategic Petroleum Reserve — complicating his administration’s goal to transition to cleaner energy sources.